jutge-org/jutge-problems-toolkit/README.md

 ## Tags

 A list of problem tags are stored using YAML syntax in the file `tags.yml`.
 Each tag is a short string that specifies a particular aspect of the problem, such as `backtracking` or `interval tree`.
-Unfortunately, there is no comprehensive list of problem tags, but you can get a feeling of it at [https://jutge.org/instructor/tags/list].
+Unfortunately, there is no comprehensive list of problem tags, but you can see the all the tags that have been used [here](https://jutge.org/instructor/tags/list).
 Problem tags are only visible by instructor users.

 ### Examples